Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Introduction

-In the aforementioned works \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC,M.Temiz2021TCCN,X.Wang2022CL}, the radar receiver operates simultaneously while transmitting, i.e., in a full-duplex (FD) manner, especially for short-range radar.
-Self-interference (SI), which is a critical issue in FD operation, is considered to be significantly suppressed by installing spatially widely-separated transmit and receive antennas and employing advanced SI cancellation techniques \cite{J.Zhang2022CSTEnabling,M.Temiz2021TCCN,C.B.BarnetoWCM2021Full,FDISAC}.
-Particularly, in an FD ISAC system, the SI cancellation should be performed for the direct coupling between the transceiver antennas only, while target reflections should be preserved \cite{C.B.BarnetoWCM2021Full}.
+In the aforementioned works \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC,M.Temiz2021TCCN,X.Wang2022CL}, the radar receiver operates simultaneously while transmitting, i.e., in a full-duplex (FD) manner \cite{J.Zhang2022CSTEnabling,C.B.BarnetoWCM2021Full,FDISAC}.
+In particular, self-interference (SI), which is a critical issue in FD operation, is considered to be suppressed by employing advanced SI cancellation (SIC) techniques \cite{FDSI1,FDSI5}, e.g., natural isolation, analog cancellation, and digital cancellation.
+Particularly, in an FD ISAC system, the SIC should be performed only for the direct signal coupling between the transceiver antennas, while the target reflections should be preserved \cite{C.B.BarnetoWCM2021Full,FDISAC}.
 With FD radar, however, the integrated communication functionality occurs only in either the downlink or the uplink, operating in a half-duplex (HD) manner \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC,M.Temiz2021TCCN,X.Wang2022CL}.
-Therefore, it is natural to consider the FD capability also for communication to achieve higher spectral efficiency \cite{SabharwalJSAC2014Inband}, i.e., to let the BS serve as both a radar transceiver and a communication transceiver concurrently.
+Therefore, to achieve higher spectral efficiency, it is motivated to consider the FD capability also for communication \cite{FDSI1,FDSI5}, i.e., to let the BS serve as both a radar transceiver and a communication transceiver concurrently.
 Under this setup, there is not only interference between sensing and communication functionalities, but also coupling between uplink and downlink transmissions, that significantly complicate the ISAC design.
 Existing algorithms in \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC,M.Temiz2021TCCN,X.Wang2022CL} cannot be straightforwardly applied to address these challenges.
 Specifically, the algorithms designed in \cite{Liu2022CRB,C.Tsinos2021JSTSP,J.Pritzker2022Arxiv,L.Chen2022JSAC} do not incorporate the impact of uplink communication.
 In \cite{M.Temiz2021TCCN,X.Wang2022CL}, only a pure downlink sensing signal is sent and the uplink transmit power is fixed, without considering the possibility of downlink communication nor designing the uplink transmission.